The right answers to frequently asked questions

 Can I send my own primers for sequencing ?

 Yes of course.
 Just specify your enclosed primers in your sequencing order with name and sequence.
 The primers should be sent in a solution and concentration specified in the respective "Sample Submission" pages.
 Please use a primer barcode respective a TubeLabel to identify your primers.

 Can you synthesise a primer for me?
 How do I order the synthesis?

 Yes, we can synthesise your sequencing primer in our oligo production.
 Just specify your primer for synthesis in your sequencing order with the respective name and sequence.
-Please note, that we keep these primers for 6 weeks at Eurofins and 6 month for GATC service for re-order possibilities.

 How should I send my primers and how much primer do you need?